corn-mendoza/Fortune-Demo-Core2/README.md

 ### Fortune Teller Service
 Provides fortunes as a service used to demonstrate the circuit breaker and service discovery design patterns.

+### RabbitConsoleService
+Example of a console application processing RabbitMQ message queues.

 ### Fortune Service Client
 Provides a reusable client for accessing the fortune teller service.